Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Method 11: Double XP Booster (promo)

-- Effect: 2x XP on AF/KL flights during the promotion period
+- Effect: 2x XP on AF/KL flights booked after activating the booster (the doubled XP does not count as UXP)

-- Availability: not always available, targeted per member
+- Availability: not always available, offered to selected members

 - Where: appears in your Flying Blue account or via email